k2view-academy/K2View-Academy/articles/DPM/02_Admin_Module/11_DPM_Roles.md

 •	 **Data Steward**: data stewards are users assigned to the Request fulfilment process, and are responsible to execute a specific task in the request flow.
 The Data Steward can:
 -	View the list of open tasks that should be handled by the group of representative stewards.
--	Take ownership of a task by marking it assigned to avoid other stewards from working on the same task.
+-	Take ownership of a task by marking it as "assigned" to avoid other stewards from working on the same task.
 -	Review, Update, or approve a task in order to move it to the next step
--	Release the now completed assigned task by this data steward.
+-	Release the completed assigned task by this data steward.

 •	**Case Owner**:
 -	Each customer request submitted in the DPM is assigned to a specific case owner.
 The case owner follows up on the request progress and assures the request is completed within the expected SLA.
 A case owner can: